BNTechie/Learning_Resources/SQL/README.md

 ### 5. SQLZoo
 [SQLZoo](https://sqlzoo.net/) is an interactive SQL tutorial with a wide range of exercises and quizzes.
 It covers different SQL databases and provides hands-on practice.

+## Practice, practice, and practice

+I truly believe that learning any programming language can't be achieved just by reading countless articles, books, or blogs.
+The real way to learn and remember is to practice, practice, and practice writing the commands.
+Whenever you encounter an error, take the time to understand where you went wrong.
+This approach provides countless opportunities for active learning.
+This is a philosophy I hold dear.
+Mistakes will teach you more than success ever could.

 By following this structured roadmap, you can systematically build and enhance your SQL skills, making you a valuable asset in the field of data science.
 Happy learning!